On the structure and representations of quantum graph algebras at roots of unity: Introduction

-As compared to skein theoretic tools like those used in \cite{KaruoWang}, an advantage of our treatment of $\Ll_{g,n}^{\e}$ is that we can deal with all complex simple Lie algebras $\mathfrak{g}$, and we do it in an uniform way.
-No presentation of $\Ll_{g,n}^{\e}$ by generators and relations is required, and tools from invariant theory can be used to study subalgebras of invariant elements like $\Ll_{g,n}^{u_\e}$, for instance describe the structure of its center.
+As compared to skein theoretic tools like those used in \cite{KaruoWang}, an advantage of our treatment of $\Ll_{g,n}^{\e}$ is that we can deal with all complex simple Lie algebras $\mathfrak{g}$, simultaneously and in an uniform way.
+No presentation of $\Ll_{g,n}^{\e}$ by generators and relations is required, and tools from invariant theory can be used to study subalgebras of invariant elements like $\Ll_{g,n}^{u_\e}$, for instance to describe the structure of its center.